For Safer Manufacturing

 CEPN serves as a platform for collaborative innovation where diverse stakeholders – including technology suppliers, brands, labor and environmental advocates, governments and other leading experts -- work together to understand, address, and eliminate worker exposures to toxic chemicals in electronics production.

 Workers in electronics production facilities around the world—especially in emerging economies—are often involuntarily exposed to toxic chemicals.
 CEPN’s participants share a mission to develop solutions that protect the health and safety of front line workers, preferably through elimination and substitution with safer processes and alternative substances.
 We commit to working together to rapidly pilot and refine those solutions, and to scale them up in the service of our shared goal of moving toward zero exposure of workers to toxic chemicals in the electronics manufacturing process.

 Developing high-trust relationships between brands, suppliers, customers, workers and advocates is critical to leveraging their diverse talents and perspectives to address the challenges facing the technology supply chain.
 Transparency, information sharing, and collective action, even among competitors, enable all stakeholders to more effectively address issues like workplace exposure, which no single organization can resolve on its own.

-Over the past year, Network members have shared their detailed knowledge of the health and safety hazards posed by chemicals used in electronics production and assembly facilities, and have collaborated to develop solutions across five focus areas: Worker Empowerment and Engagement, Tracking and Monitoring Exposures, Qualitative Exposure Assessment, Targeted Safer Substitutions, and Standardized Process Chemicals Data Collection.
+Network members share their detailed knowledge of the health and safety hazards posed by chemicals used in electronics production and assembly facilities, and collaborate to develop solutions across five focus areas: Worker Empowerment and Engagement, Tracking and Monitoring Exposures, Qualitative Exposure Assessment, Targeted Safer Substitutions, and Standardized Process Chemicals Data Collection.
 Our Network prioritizes solutions that address toxic exposures through substitutions or process changes that allow elimination of toxic chemical use wherever possible.
 The Network supports the active involvement of workers in identifying issues and opportunities for improvement, within our own work and in the operations of individual facilities or firms.